DX-MONSTER/BookStack/dev/docs/javascript-code.md

-# BookStack JavaScript Code
+# App JavaScript Code

-BookStack is primarily server-side-rendered, but it uses JavaScript sparingly to drive any required dynamic elements.
+App is primarily server-side-rendered, but it uses JavaScript sparingly to drive any required dynamic elements.
 Most JavaScript is applied via a custom, and very thin, component interface to keep code organised and somewhat reusable.

 JavaScript source code can be found in the `resources/js` directory.
 This gets bundled and transformed by `esbuild`, ending up in the `public/dist` folder for browser use.
 Read the [Development > "Building CSS & JavaScript Assets"](development.md#building-css-&-javascript-assets) documentation for details on this process.

 ## Components

-This section details the format for JavaScript components in BookStack.
+This section details the format for JavaScript components in App.
 This is a really simple class-based setup with a few helpers provided.

 ### Defining a Component in JS